gromacs/gromacs/docs/dev-manual/gitlab.rst

 In addition to the templates in the main job definition files, common "mix-in" functionality and behavioral templates are defined in :file:`admin/gitlab-ci/global.gitlab-ci.yml`.
+For readability, some parameters may be separated into their own files, named according to the parameter (e.g. :file:`rules.gitlab-ci.yml`).

 Jobs beginning with ``.use-`` provide mix-in behavior, such as boilerplate for jobs using a particular tool chain.